ECE-4961-Capstone-Team-1-Spring-Fall-22/Autonomous-Crawlspace-Inspection-Robot/Environmental Sensing/README.md

 ## Specs, Design, and Analysis:
-This system was required to analyze data when triggered by the overall Raspberry Pi It was also required to be modular and include a temperature sensor, humidity sensor, and wood moistrue probe

-To match these rquirements, a system was developed where each sensor had its own MCU and returns data to the Raspberry Pi using SPI protocal
-Each MCU will runs its respective sensor to collect a predetermined number of samples and then return the average to the Pi A tag is inlcuded with the number so the Pi can differentiate between what was being sensed This also allows future sensors to be easily added.

-A wood moistrue probe was also included
-This includes a two phase linear actuator design to raise the probe from 15 inches to 48 inches Once in the wood, a resistance measurment is taken to detect MC%

-Circuit Analysis as well as calculations were performed to verify each sysem
+This system is designed to collect 3 types of sensor data while also taking pictures of the crawlspace ceiling.
+The sensor data consists of the following
+* Humidity
+* Temperature
+* Wood moisture content

+The humidity and temperature system consits of prebuilt sensors which interface with Arduino microcontrollers.
+However, the mositure content probe had to be custom built.
+It was made by creating a voltage divider that can switch the value of R1 depending on the range needed to measure.
+These three sensors each used their own microcontroller to maintain modularity.

+A board stack was deisgned to allow for simple interfacing between the sensor modules.
+This works by using 3 PCBs which are sized the same and can be mounted on top of each other using 1 inch tall standoffs.
+The power connections for each board are passed throughout the staack using header pins with a long tail.
+This also allows for any new sensors to be snapped on top of the existing sensors and easily added to the system.

+The final part of this subsystem is the image collection.
+Pictures are taken throughout operation and associated to a set of sensor data.
+The moisture content is displayed on each picture before being stitched together.
+Temperature and humidity are treated as an array and have the averages and standard deviations calculated.
+These values are then used to determine if any outliers exist and dispaly the location of these outliers on the images.

-This README file constitutes a summary, for detailed design information and analysis of each component see signoff files in this repository
+This README file constitutes a summary, for detailed design information and analysis of each component see signoff files in this repository.
+A seperate README exists for the software in the relevant sub-directory.